w3c/wai-website/pages/about/contacting.md

 For other W3C press inquiries, see [How to contact W3C, Press](/Consortium/Contact#press).

-## Technical, Implementation, and other Support Questions
+## Technical, implementation, and other support questions

 ### WAI website

 Many questions are addressed in documents on the WAI website.
-* A good starting place to find relevant resources is the [Accessibility Fundamentals Overview listing page](https://www.w3.org/WAI/fundamentals/) and [Introduction to Web Accessibility](https://www.w3.org/WAI/fundamentals/accessibility-intro/).
+* A good starting place to find relevant resources is the [Accessibility Fundamentals Overview listing page](/WAI/fundamentals/) and [Introduction to Web Accessibility](/WAI/fundamentals/accessibility-intro/).
-* For information on Web Content Accessibility Guidelines (WCAG), see the [WCAG 2 Overview](https://www.w3.org/WAI/standards-guidelines/wcag/).
+* For information on Web Content Accessibility Guidelines (WCAG), see the [WCAG 2 Overview](/WAI/standards-guidelines/wcag/).
 * **For an annotated list of all WAI educational and technical support documents** covering a wide range of topics for content authors, designers, developers, evaluators, testers, managers, policy makers, trainers, educators, web users, advocates, and people with disabilities, see **[[WAI Resources]](/WAI/resources/)**.

 ### Mailing list for questions

 WAI hosts a WAI Interest Group (IG) mailing list for discussion of digital accessibility issues.
 The list is open for anyone to read, submit, and respond.
 If you have a question that might be relevant to the WAI IG list, you can:

 -   Search the [WAI IG mailing list archives](http://lists.w3.org/Archives/Public/w3c-wai-ig/) to see the topic has already been addressed sufficiently